Zettlr/zettlr-docs/docs/en/getting-started/installing-latex.md

 # Installing LaTeX

-Zettlr allows exporting into a variety of file formats, including PDF.
-There are two ways of exporting to PDF, however: Via Zettlr itself and with the help of an external program called LaTeX.
-Out of the box, Zettlr supports an export format called `Simple PDF`.
+Zettlr allows exporting your documents and projects into a variety of file formats, including PDF.
+Zettlr offers two ways of exporting to PDF: Via Zettlr itself and with the help of an external program called LaTeX.
+Out of the box, Zettlr supports an export format called "Simple PDF".
 This will export a file to HTML and then “print” it, similar to how browsers print websites.

 To export more advanced PDF files, you'll need to install [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
 LaTeX is a typesetting language that allows for a large amount of customization, but because it is a relatively large program, it does not come bundled with Zettlr.
 Here we show you how to install it.